tblume1992/ThymeBoost/README.md

 So here we have 3 distinct trend lines and one large shift upward.
 Overall, pretty nasty and automatically fitting this with any model (including ThymeBoost) can have extremely wonky results.

 But...let's try anyway.
 Here we will utilize the 'generator' variables.
-As menetioned, everything passed in to the fit method is a generator variable.
+As mentioned before, everything passed in to the fit method is a generator variable.
 This basically means that we can pass a list for a parameter and that list will be cycled through at each boosting round.
 So if we pass this: ```trend_estimator=['mean', 'linear']``` after the initial trend estimation using the median we then use mean followed by linear then mean and linear until boosting is terminated.
-We can also use this to approximate a potential complex seasonality jsut by passing a list of what the complex seasonality can be.
+We can also use this to approximate a potential complex seasonality just by passing a list of what the complex seasonality can be.
 Let's fit with these generator variables and pay close attention to the print out as it will show you what ThymeBoost is doing at each round.

 ```
 boosted_model = ThymeBoost(